Cash Flow Statement

 - Depreciation and Amortization

-- Unrealized Foreign Exchange Gains and Losses
+- Unrealized Foreign Exchange (Gain) Loss and Other

 - Stock-Based Compensation Expense